nixmeer/alexa-findmyiphone/README.md

 # Changes to alexa-findmyiphone from Skinnder927
-A new pyicloud version added to the reuqirements so the login is working again Added the device name to the users.py because otherwise all family members are "called"
+A new pyicloud version added to the reuqirements so the login is working again

+Exact device identification is made by it's name, because otherwise it would not be possible to use this app when you are in an iCloud Family (every device would ring)

 # iCloud Two Factor Auth (2FA)
 At this time Apple allows us to use Find My iPhone without 2FA confirmation,